Combinatorial model categories are equivalent to presentable quasicategories

-The following proposition is not used in the remainder of the article.
-It shows that the more straightforward way to define a ^{Dwyer–Kan equivalence} $@CMC'_U→@CRC'_U$ is weakly equivalent to the functor $"Cof$ under the ^{Dwyer–Kan equivalences} $@CMC_U→@CMC'_U$ (\vcmccomparison) and $@CRC_U→@CRC'_U$ (\vcrccomparison).
+The following proposition is not used anywhere else in the article.
+It shows that the more straightforward way to define a ^{Dwyer–Kan equivalence} $@CMC'_U→@CRC'_U$ is weakly equivalent to the functor $"Cof$ under the ^{Dwyer–Kan equivalences} $@CMC_U→@CMC'_U$ (^!{smaller universe CMCU}) and $@CRC_U→@CRC'_U$ (^!{smaller universe CRCU}).

-\cofcomparison \proclaim Proposition.
-Suppose $U$ is a strongly inaccessible cardinal.
+\proclaim Proposition. ^^={universe Cof RInd} Suppose $U$ is a strongly inaccessible cardinal.
 Consider the functor $"Cof_U:@CMC'_U→@CRC'_U$ that sends an object $M∈@CMC'_U$ to the relative category of cofibrant objects in~$M$ and a left Quillen functor $M→N$ in $@CMC'_U$ to the induced functor between the categories of cofibrant objects.
 The functors and are naturally weakly equivalent.

 \proof Proof.
 The natural weak equivalence is given by the morphism

 that sends a cofibrant object $A∈\Ind_U(λ,M)$ to $n↦Δ^n⊗(B↦\ham_M(B,A))$.

 \section Equivalence of combinatorial relative categories and presentable quasicategories